gallenc/kuwaiba-examples-1/kuwaiba-opennms-radio/kuwaiba-docker-compose-radio/README.md

      </parm></parms>
 </event>
 ```

-Once the requisition is loaded it can be synchronised with the database using
+Once the requisition is loaded it can be synchronised with the opennms database using

 ```
 PUT http://localhost:8980/opennms/rest/requisitions/kuwaiba-UK/import?rescanExisting=true
 ```

-The Nginx hosted front page contains two buttons load and synchronize which can be used to send these requests events to OpenNMS
+The Nginx hosted demo front page contains two buttons `Import Requisition to OpenNMS` and `Synchronise Requisition with OpenNMS Database` which can be used to send these request to OpenNMS.

+(Note that on first startup you may need to retry these buttons because Kuwaiba may not respond to the first request if the application is not fully started)

 [https://localhost/index.html](https://localhost/index.html)